PAIN SOLUTIONS WITHOUT SIDE EFFECTS

 Breathing retraining for coping strategies is usually the last line of defense because all other required diagnostic examinations must be done first to rule out organic or dental pathology.

-COMMON SYMPTOMS IN CO2 DEFICIENCY
+COMMON SYMPTOMS OF CO2 DEFICIENCY

 - Shortness of breath